 The Tufts Center for the Study of Drug Development (Tufts CSDD) conducted a study in collaboration with MaxisIT, a technology solutions provider.* In early 2021, Tufts CSDD examined and identified areas in the ICH E6(R2) guidance document that fall short in accommodating the role of patients/study volunteers as partners in clinical data collection.
-To gather in-depth perspectives on these topics, Tufts CSDD facilitated three two-hour virtual listening sessions in March 2021 among 20 clinical operations, data management, and regulatory affairs executives.
-A two-hour virtual Roundtable discussion was later held in mid-June 2021 to review the results of the listening sessions, gather additional insights from listening session participants, and add new voices and perspectives to the research.
-A total of 26 individuals attended the Roundtable.
-Finally, Tufts CSDD interviewed six Roundtable attendees during the summer of 2021 with relevant and extensive backgrounds in clinical trial regulation and development to expand upon the findings from previous discussions.
+To gather in-depth perspectives on these topics, Tufts CSDD facilitated three 2-hour virtual listening sessions in March 2021 among 20 clinical operations, data management, and regulatory affairs executives.
+A 2-hour virtual roundtable discussion was later held in mid-June 2021 to review the results of the listening sessions, gather additional insights from listening session participants, and add new voices and perspectives to the research.
+A total of 26 individuals attended the roundtable.
+Finally, Tufts CSDD interviewed six roundtable attendees during the summer of 2021 with relevant and extensive backgrounds in clinical trial regulation and development to expand upon the findings from previous discussions.

 One pervasive issue that emerged during the interviews and discussions is the increased patient and study staff burden when unfamiliar technology is utilized for a trial.
 Although awareness and knowledge among the general public surrounding basic technology has grown exponentially in the last 10 years, patient and study staff burden can increase when the technology is sophisticated or has an interface that is unfamiliar.
 As a result, patient and study staff capabilities differ by trial, site, and geographic area, so the use and type of technology should be centered around the individual patient as well as the site capabilities.